kajyr/logbook-fipsas/README.md

-# Logbook F.I.P.S.A.S
+# Logbook templates

-A template system for you diving logs.
+A template system for you diving log applications.

 Suppoted formats: